You’re on vacation, walking around and exploring the sites, and suddenly get the urge for an ice cream cone. What do you do?

 Photos

 We also recommend adding photos to your profile.
-According to BrightLocal, 60% of consumers say local search results with good images capture their attention and push them toward a decision.
+Profiles with quality images capture attention and help push potential customers toward a decision.
+Add photos of your location, your team, your products, and your work.

 4. Ask for Google Reviews